yashR4J/csv_reader/README.md

 This module offers a simplified version of the existing CSV module and provides greater transparency behind the processes involved in reading CSV files.
 CSV is a commonly-used format of exchanging tabular data between spreadsheets and relational databases.
-Understanding the methods that are hidden in the CSV library is therefore an important and valuable skill for developers.
+Understanding the functionalities hidden in the CSV library is therefore an important and valuable skill for developers.